 All issuance of debt by the Authority requires the authorization of the Authority's Board.
 The Authority's management will bring a recommendation to adopt a resolution to the Board for their consideration.
 In general, a supplement resolution to either the Authority's General Bond Resolution or Subordinated Bond Resolution will be recommended and will describe the proposed debt and its purposes.
-In addition any necessary implementing agreements will be authorized.
-If the bonds are to be issued by the UDSA, the Trustees will adopt a Financing Order permitting such issuance and any other required implementing documents.
+In addition, any necessary implementing agreements will be authorized.